Prices may be above face value

 What's the capacity of the City Ground?

-The City Ground currently has a capacity of 30,455, with ambitious plans approved to expand to 35,000 in the near future and potential long-term plans to reach 45,000.
+The City Ground currently has a capacity of 30,455, with plans approved to expand towards 35,000 and, in the longer term, potentially 45,000.
 The stadium has been Forest's home since 1898 and is one of English football's most historic venues.

 Can Manchester United fans buy tickets?

 Yes, away tickets for Manchester United supporters are available when offered by our sellers, clearly marked as away section seats.
-The away section at the City Ground is located in the lower tier of the Bridgford Stand and typically accommodates around 1,000 visiting supporters.
+The away section at the City Ground is located in the lower tier of the Bridgford Stand.

 What is the record attendance at the City Ground?

-The record attendance at the City Ground is 49,946, set on October 28, 1967, when Nottingham Forest faced Manchester United in a First Division match.
-This remains the highest attendance ever recorded at the stadium.
+The record attendance at the City Ground is 49,946, set on 28 October 1967, when Nottingham Forest faced Manchester United in a First Division match.
+It remains the highest attendance ever recorded at the stadium.

 What was the score in the famous 1999 match?

-Manchester United won 8-1 at the City Ground on February 6, 1999, during their historic Treble-winning season.
+Manchester United won 8-1 at the City Ground on 6 February 1999, during their historic Treble-winning season.
 Ole Gunnar Solskjær came off the bench to score four goals in 12 minutes, setting a Premier League record.
-This was the biggest away win in Premier League history for over 20 years until Leicester's 9-0 victory at Southampton.
+It was the biggest away win in Premier League history for over 20 years, until Leicester's 9-0 victory at Southampton.

 Book your Nottingham Forest vs Manchester United tickets today

-Don't miss this fascinating Premier League encounter between Nottingham Forest and Manchester United at the City Ground.
-This match offers a unique blend of history, rivalry, and compelling football - a clash between two clubs with remarkable European pedigrees and contrasting recent fortunes.
+Don't miss this fascinating Premier League encounter between Nottingham Forest and Manchester United at the City Ground - a clash between two clubs with remarkable European pedigrees and plenty of recent history.

 Experience the City Ground's unique atmosphere for this Premier League fixture, witness the tactical battle between two ambitious clubs, and be part of a rivalry that has shaped English football history.
 Secure your tickets today through LiveFootballTickets.com with our 150% money-back guarantee.